-Imidoesters have been used as specific reagents for modification of primary amino groups in proteins.
-(Hunter M J et al., 1962, J. Am.
+Imidoesters have been used as specific reagents for modification of primary amino groups in proteins for several years.
+(Ludwig M L et al., Am.
 Chem.
 Soc.
-84:3491-3508, Ann Rev Brioche.
-1977, 46:523-551).
-The reaction between a small molecule primary amine and the protonated form of methylacetimidate (the imidoester) forms an acetimidinium ion.
-In one embodiment of the invention, methylacetimidate labeled end-products have a very high pK_a (~12.5), and the tag residue is easily ionized under typical positive ion-mode LC/MS conditions.
-The mass-spectral signal produced by the labeled end-product is greater than the unlabeled precursor molecule.
-Ionizability of the analyte is also preserved by labeling with an ionizable reagent.
+1962, 84, 3491-3504; and, Peters K et al., Ann.
+Rev. Biochem.
+1977, 46, 523-551).
+The reaction between a small molecule primary amine and the protonated form of methylacetimidate (an imidoester) forms an acetimidinium ion as shown in the reaction scheme below.

-The labeled residue is relatively small in size and mass, and its chemical nature is similar to the modified primary amine, which minimizes alteration of chromatographic separation.
+The labeled residue is relatively small in size and mass, and 35 its chemical nature is similar to the modified primary amine, which minimizes alteration of chromatographic separation.
 Labeling with the instant reagents generates a resultant peak shifted between heavy- and light-labeled target molecule endproducts by 2.0067 Daltons in mass spectrum, which demonstrates that the labeled analyte is a primary or secondary amine.
 Characteristic isotopic shifts improve molecular identification by providing information concerning functional groups.
 Such information is very useful in identifying unknown compounds.
 Reaction conditions using the instant reagents also do not require clean-up prior to introduction to the LC/MS system.
 Metabolites extracted from the Arabidopsis Thaliana plant tissue and seeds were labeled and analyzed to demonstrate the usefulness of methylacetimidate as a labeling reagent for relative quantification of amines.

 Synthesis of imidoesters.
-Imidoesters suitable for use as labeling reagents may be made from alcohols and nitrites.
+Imidoesters suitable for use as labeling reagents may be made from alcohols and nitriles.
 Liquid alcohol is first acidified by a suitable gas such as HCl.
 That is then treated with drop wise addition of a suitable nitrile in either natural- or heavy-isotopic form.
 Imidoester product is then extracted/removed from the reaction mixture.